Scrivener07/FO4_Games/CONTRIBUTING.md

 * Start a command prompt/or git for windows prompt and run `git lfs install`.

 #### Papyrus
-To compile the papyrus scripts, start a command prompt and run the following.
+To compile this projects papyrus source code, start a command prompt and run the following.
 Adjust the path for your machine.
 `PapyrusCompiler.exe "D:\Games\Steam\SteamApps\common\Fallout 4\Data\Scripts\Source\FO4_Games\Build.ppj"`

+#### Flash
+To publish this projects flash interface files, open the `FLA` file in Flash and publish the `SWF` file.